 For those engaged in diversity-based service and leadership, the Morrill Scholarship Program offers financial awards and enrichment opportunities — like mentoring, an early arrival program and a learning community — to exceptional students.

-Honors, Scholars and MSP programs on the Common Application.
-These programs are competitive — if you wish to be considered, we strongly recommend applying for admission to the university by November 1.
+Apply for Honors, Scholars and MSP programs on the Common Application.
+These programs are competitive — if you wish to be considered, we strongly recommend meeting our November 1 early action deadline.

 Live with other students who share your major, career or personal interests.

 Living-learning communities are residential programs that contribute to your academic success by providing opportunities to explore a focus area alongside peers, faculty and staff.

-Most Ohio State students are required to live on campus for their first two years, and STEP (Second-year Transformational Experience Program) is an innovative residential community designed to help participating students get the most out of that sophomore year.
+Most Ohio State students are required to live on campus for their first two years, and the Second-year Transformational Experience Program is an innovative residential community designed to help participating students get the most out of that sophomore year.
 The program focuses on professional and personal development and faculty-student interaction.